What is an Apprenticeship? An apprenticeship is an employer-driven experiential learning comprised of the following elements:

 - CareerWise flyer in English and Spanish

-- Apply for posted Apprenticeships in Xello: Community Partners that have established apprenticeship opportunities for students post those positions in the Xello Work-Based Learning Network.
-Some of these apprenticeships are for graduating seniors and/or students that are age 18+ but there are also youth apprenticeships outside of the CareerWise program.
+Other Apprenticeship opportunities are available outside of the CareerWise program and are found in Xello.
+Some of these apprenticeships are for graduating seniors and/or students that are age 18+ but there are also youth apprenticeships for current high school students outside of the CareerWise program.

 Apprenticeship Requirements/Prerequisites: These are typical general requirements to participate in an Apprenticeship.
 Businesses may have additional requirements depending on their industry or the specific position.